mdsinger/final_project_github/README.md

 ROUGH DRAFT

 ## HYPOTHESIS
 - Utilizing machine learning and ETL create a predictive model create and illustrate using Tableau to forecast the probability of flooding from abrupt snowpack disinegration.
-Areas of focus; are cities within Salt Lake, Utah and Davis Counties.
+Areas of focus; are cities within Salt Lake, Utah, Davis, and Weber Counties.

 ## TECHNOLOGIES
 - Jupiter Notebook.